lukejonathanjohnson/actress/README.md

 # actress
 Stellar Variability Simulator: Open source implementation - written in Python.

 Simulate stellar variability due to faculae and spots as a star rotates or simulate planetary transits across the inhomogeneous stellar surface.
+This work would not have been possible without implementation of the HealPix algorithm - https://github.com/jankotek/HEALPix

 Any questions?
 Email lukejohnsonluke@gmail.com